1AVINASH/navatech-assessment/README.md

 This project is hosted completely on docker.
 * It uses fastApi for the backend framework and uvicorn for the server (which is based on the ASGI framework).
-For production builds, we will ideally spawn multiple workers (child processes, the routing is managed by uvicorn).
+For production builds, we will ideally us gunicorn and spawn multiple workers (child processes, the routing is managed by gunicorn).
 * It uses postgres as the backend Database

 ## Commands to run this